mdvanes/grunt-kot2js/README.md

 Type: `String`
 Default value: `',  '`

 Not an option, but directly in the task.
 Input path.
 Location of the HTML Knockout Templates.
-Expect template files to have the .html extension
+Expects template files to have the .html extension

 #### dest
 Type: `String`